ang09356684/book-lending-system/README.md

 - **Cron**: `"0 * * * * *"` (every minute - development mode)
 - **Purpose**: Check borrow records due in 5 days and send notifications via `System.out.println()`

 ---

+## 📝 License

+This project is developed for educational and demonstration purposes.
+---

 **Ready to explore?
 Start with the API documentation at http://localhost:8080/api/swagger-ui/index.html**